trychlos/pwix-tenants-manager/README.md

     Defaults to `TenantsManager.C.Verbose.CONFIGURE`.

+- `withValidities`

+    Whether we want manage validity periods for the tenants, defaulting to `true`.

 A function can be provided by the application for each of these parameters.
 The function will be called without argument and must return a suitable value.

 Please note that `TenantsManager.configure()` method should be called in the same terms both in client and server sides.